 People have their end of life care needs met by a wide range of professionals that may include generalist practitioners and organisations.
 For example care homes, care at home agencies, community nurses, hospitals and GPs.
 As well as specialist teams and services like a hospice, palliative care consultants or specialist nursing teams.

 There is information available to help you know what to expect during end of life care and to act as a prompt for things you may want to think about.
 These might include how and where you want to be cared for, as well as financial issues.
 Talking to your family about your wishes could help them if they ever have to make decisions about your care.
 Knowing that they are acting in accordance with your wishes can remove some of the stress from a very difficult situation.

 If you are not approaching the end of your life, you may still want to think about your wishes for your own end of life care.
 Think about where you would like to be cared for, where you would prefer to die, your wishes for your funeral and who you would like to make decisions about your care, if you are not able to decide for yourself.

 In 2015 NHS England published the Department of Health’s 2008 strategy for end of life care.
 We are on the cusp of change to our health and care systems in the formation of integrated care boards that will offer greater opportunities to work ever more collaboratively to improve palliative and end of life care for all.

 The national framework for action sets out 6 ambitions and principles for how care for those nearing death should be delivered at local level.
 These are:

 It is crucial that our plans and pathways align with the most recent national guidance.
 As part of our plans, we hope to design an end of life pathway, which will include:

-On 29 January 2016, Healthwatch ran 'A Good Death' - Cornwall’s first end of life conference.
+On 29 January 2016, Healthwatch ran Cornwall’s first end of life conference: A good death.
 The conference was attended by health professionals across Cornwall.
-You can find out more about this conference here.